-- 1) Perform the assigned readings, view the lectures, and review materials as needed. - 2) Take independent notes on the lectures, which highlight the content provided in the textbook and take notes on the assigned readings, - 3) Work through the assignments/problem sets and discussions, soon after digesting the readings and the lecture material.
+- 1) Perform the assigned readings (provided as course notes and handouts), view (and review) the video lectures, and review materials as needed. - 2) Take independent notes on the video lectures, which highlight the content provided in the optional textbook, - 3) Work through the assignments/problem sets and discussions, soon after digesting the readings and the lecture material.

 The readings will make students familiar with concepts ahead of time, making it much easier to understand concepts presented in the lectures.
-I provide a list of reading assignments to go with the topic coverage list below.
+I provide a list of reading assignments, primarily my "course notes" to go with the topic coverage list below.
 During lectures, I will emphasize key concepts and work through examples.
 Students will get extra practice integrating these concepts via problem sets.
 Through group discussions, students will exercise critical thinking and communication skills, by demonstrating an understanding of the material in depth.
 Note that the readings should not be considered a suitable substitute for the lecture material, and conversely the lectures are an incomplete advertisement for the readings, problems sets, and discussions.